Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

 After using the tool for several projects I am very pleased overall.
 I was impressed when it first arrived, with a very nice canvas bag and a small plastic box to contain the accessories.
 The bag turned out to be just too small to hold the tool with some of the accessories attached (it would fit, but sharp saw blades or corners might puncture the bag as it was very tight), which means that attachments need to be removed before storage, but that isn't the end of the world.
 You probably won't use the same attachment next time anyway.

 I initially thought the tool was too heavy, that it would be awkward to use, but that turned out not to be the case.
-The weight is just enough to sand with without having to press the tool down too hard, and isn't too heavy to use for a reasonable period of time.
+The weight is just enough to sand with without having to press the tool down too hard.
+It isn't too heavy to use for a reasonable period of time.

 Operation is smooth, extremely so for a tool that operates an oscillating manner rather than a circular motion.
 The variable speed function is not only handy, but necessary when using it on a variety of materials from soft wood to metal.
 This control is in the rear of the tool, where it cannot be easily bumped and changed; a good thing.